“A walk in nature walks the soul back home.”- Mary Davis

 While you have GPS to guide you through your hiking trail, nothing could be more satisfying and fulfilling than reading a paper map.

 Just for the sake of this experience, carry a paper map.
 Also, not to forget, in case of an electronic device failure, it is the paper map that will come in handy.

 There are a few essentials that will make your first hiking experience easy and fun.
 What goes into your backpack depends on you, but this list might help you determine the essentials.

 They include- a flashlight, a navigation compass, a first aid kit, extra pair of clothes, sunblock, an emergency shelter, a lighter, food, and drinks.

 - Eat well

 You will need energy to keep going on your trail.
 Hence, make it a point to keep yourself well-fed and hydrated throughout your hiking spree.

 It is easy to get dehydrated while hiking unless you carry a lot of water.
 Also, do not consume alcohol or caffeine during the hike.

-Pack a lot of protein and carb-packed snacks, such as peanut butter, almond butter, snack bars, protein bars, mixed nuts, fruit strips, etc.
+Pack a lot of protein and carb-packed snacks, such as peanut butter, almond butter, snack bars, protein bars, the ones from Stars + Honey are highly recommended, mixed nuts, fruit strips, etc.